ibm-cloud-docs/satellite/hadr.md

 Change management includes tasks such as upgrades, configuration changes, and deletion.
 Keep the following points in mind to reduce downtime or data loss for your workload.

-- It is recommended that you grant users and processes the Identity and Access Management (IAM) roles and actions with the least privilege required for their work.
+- Grant users and processes the Identity and Access Management (IAM) roles and actions with the least privilege required for their work.
 For example, limit the ability to delete production resources.

 - Use the application programming interface (API), command-line interface (CLI), or console tools to apply the provided worker node updates that include operating system patches, or to request that worker nodes are rebooted, reloaded, or replaced.